fatedier/frp/doc/server_plugin.md

 #### CloseProxy

-A previously created proxy is closed
+A previously created proxy is closed.

+Please note that one request will be sent for every proxy that is closed, do **NOT** use this if you have too many proxies bound to a single client, as this may exhaust the server's resources.

 ```
 {